CUORE: Detectors

 The CUORE detectors are TeO_{2} crystals used as low heat capacity bolometers, arranged into towers and cooled in a large cryostat to approximately 10 mK with a dilution refrigerator.
 The detectors are isolated from environmental thermal, electromagnetic, and other particle backgrounds by ultrapure low-radioactivity shielding.
 Temperature spikes from electrons emitted in Te double beta decays are collected for spectrum analysis.
 The detectors are calibrated using ^{232}Th, the first element in a long decay chain that includes several prominent gamma rays up to 2615 keV.

 For the construction of CUORE, the collaboration followed several procedures to minimize radioactive contamination that can cause the detectors to register background events at energies close to the energy released in neutrinoless double beta decay.
 The crystals were grown by the Shanghai Institute of Ceramics at the Chinese Academy of Sciences with strict radiopurity requirements.
 The crystals are held in place by PTFE support in towers constructed from oxygen-free high thermal conductivity copper and were assembled under nitrogen inside gloveboxes in cleanrooms.
-Copper, lead, ancient low-radioactivity Roman lead, and borated polyethylene are used to shield the detectors.
+Copper, lead, low-radioactivity ancient Roman lead, and borated polyethylene are used to shield the detectors.
 Coincidence algorithms are also used to reject events that caused multiple channels to trigger, such as would be caused by an incoming cosmic ray muon or a gamma ray that Compton scatters in multiple crystals.